-- 2. Yellow and pink varieties only Intensity of color: weak (3); medium (5); strong (7) - 2.2.5 However, as explained above, it is very important that there is a discontinuous separation between, for example, white and light yellow.
-It would also be necessary to consider the likelihood of breeding techniques producing new types of varieties which would bridge the discontinuous separation. - 2.3 Division of Range of Expression into States and Notes
+2. Only yellow and pink varieties^{oo}: Intensity of color: weak (3); medium (5); strong (7)

+2.2.5 However, as explained above, it is very important that there is a discontinuous separation between, for example, dark yellow and green^{$\circ o$}.
+It would also be necessary to consider the likelihood of breeding techniques producing new types of varieties which would bridge the discontinuous separation.

+2.3 Division of Range of Expression into States and Notes